quangnvo/pca-plot/documentation_markdown_files/features.md

 Determine the number of principal components to retain in your analysis.
 This plot displays the proportion of total variance in the data for each principal component.

+In the scree plot, the **vertical line** represents a critical point in the analysis of PCA.
+This line is typically drawn at the point where the cumulative variance exceeds a certain threshold, in this case, 80%.

+The **vertical line** is a visual aid that helps you quickly identify the number of principal components needed to capture a significant amount of the variance in the data.

 ![scree_plot](/documentation_images/md__scree_plot.png)

 <p>&nbsp;</p>